HDFGroup/vol-log-based/DEVELOPER_NOTE.md

 ---

 ## The goal of the VOL

+HDF5 is a file format and an I/O library designed to handle large and complex data collections.
+HDF5 probvides a wide range of functions that allows applications to organize complex data along with a wide variety of metadata in a hierachical way.
+Due to its convenience and flexibility, HDF5 is widely adopted in scientific applications within the HPC communicty.
+However, HDF5 was not originally designed for parallel I/O performance.
+Despite all the optimizations introduced later on, HDF5 struggles to keep up with I/O libraries designed specifically for parallel I/O performance, especially on complex I/O patterns.

+The cause of the performance difference lies within HDF5's flexible file format to support a wide range of use cases. % A better phase of "use cases"?
+One of them is the storage layout.
+HDF5 represents data as dataset objects.
+An HDF5 dataset can be viewed as a multi-dimensional array of a certain type in an HDF5 file.
+HDF5 arranges the data of datasets in the file according to their logical position within the dataset.
+As a result, a single write operation may need to write to multiple positions in the file.
+Writing to discontiguous positions is less efficient compared to writing to contiguous space on most modern file systems.
+It also increases the overhead of parallel I/O by introducing more metadata to synchronize among processes.

+Log-based storage layout is shown to be efficient for writing even on complex I/O patterns.
+Instead of arranging the data according to its logical location, it simply stores the data as-is.
+Metadata describing the logical location is also stored so that the data can be gathered when we need to read the data.
+In this way, the overhead of arranging the data is delayed to the reading time.
+For applications that produce checkpoints for restarting purposes, the file written will not be read unless there are anomalies.
+Trading read performance for write performance becomes an effective strategy to boost overall I/O performance.

+In this work, we explore several options to support log-based storage layout for HDF5 dataset.
+We develope a HDF5 Virtual Object Layer (VOL) that enable log-based storage layout for HDF5 dataset.
+We designed several formats to implement log-styled layout using HDF5 data objects.
+We study several strategies to perform parallel I/O on datasets in log-based layout.
+We compare those options under a variety of I/O patterns.

   * Match the write performance of the ADIOS library
     + ADIOS achieve it by using log-based storage layout
       + Log-based storage layout for efficient write operations